hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/RingBufferConfiguration.md

 RingBuffer configuration has the following elements.

 - `capacity`: Total number of items in the RingBuffer.
 The default value is 10000.
+If no time-to-live-seconds is set, the size will always be equal to capacity after the head completed the first loop around the ring.
+This is because no items are getting retired.
-- `time-to-live-seconds`: Duration that the RingBuffer retains the items before deleting them.
+- `time-to-live-seconds`: The number of seconds that the RingBuffer retains the items before deleting them.
 When it is set to **0**, it will be disabled.
 The default value is 0.
 - `backup-count`: Number of synchronous backups.
 The default value is 1.
 - `async-backup-count`: Number of asynchronous backups.
 The default value is 0.
 - `in-memory-format`: In-memory format of an item when stored in the RingBuffer.
 Available values are `OBJECT` and `BINARY`.
 The default value is `BINARY`.

+Ringbuffer configuration has the following attributes.

+- `name`: Name of the ringbuffer.
+Required.